 CONNECT WITH RACHEL

 Flori Pyke: [00:00:36] So welcome to Episode 17 of the Raising Her Game Podcast.
-We are Anna and Flori the founders of The Elevatory (formerly Business School for Mums) an online business school completely dedicated to seeing mums in business thrive as well as the co-founders of Beyond Brave an elite private coaching program for female entrepreneurs.
+We are Anna and Flori the founders of The Elevatory (formerly Business School for Mums) an online business school completely dedicated to seeing mums in business thrive as well as the co-founders of The Elevatory Mastermind, an elite private coaching program for female entrepreneurs.
 And today you have myself on board, Flori, as I'm going to be taking the reins on this exciting episode and am so excited for this one as I get to chat with one of our own superstar students, Rachel Brittliff from Curious Kids Science so hey Rachel it is awesome to have you here.

 Rachel Brittliff: [00:01:19] Thanks Flori I'm so excited.